ChandararithTho/ChandararithTho.github.io/_posts/2024-04-20-How_to_Install_Windows_Subsystem_for_Linux.md

 1. TOC
 {:toc}

-This blog explains how to install Linux on Windows 11 for the purpose of running Deep Learning Notebook, instructed by Professor Brian Lovell.
+This blog explains how to install Linux on Windows 11 for the purpose of running Deep Learning Notebook, follow Professor Brian Lovell's instruction.
 •	First search “Turn windows features on or off” on laptop’s search function
 •	Scroll down to buttom and make sure “Windows Subsystems for Linux” is ticked